Sign In / Sign Out

 A central tenet of the series is to compensate for labor and to not expect work around issues of DEI to automatically fall into service.
 We are grateful to the following groups who provided funds for our series, beginning with the highest level of financial support.

-ASU Developmental Psychology Training Area (Area Head: Leah Doane)
+ASU Developmental Psychology Training Area (Area Head: Dr. Leah Doane)

-ASU Quantitative Psychology Training Area (Area Head: Mike Edwards)
+ASU Quantitative Psychology Training Area (Area Head: Dr. Mike Edwards)

 Dr. Armando Pina, individual contribution

-ASU Clinical Psychology Training Area (Area Head: Will Corbin)
+ASU Clinical Psychology Training Area (Area Head: Dr. Will Corbin)

-Graduate Studies Area Representatives 2020-2021 with Dr. Steve Neuberg
+Graduate Studies Area Representatives 2020-2021 with Dr. Steven Neuberg, individual contribution

 If you wish to…